Prof.in: Monica Bonvicini

 There are no predetermined exercises or topics you are confined to.
 For more general information please read this description on the web page of the UdK.

-At least one to one talk per semester with Monica Bonvicini is mandatory.
+At least one “1-to-1-talk" per semester with Monica Bonvicini is mandatory.
 Each talk is 45 minutes long.
 This opportunity is precious, therefore it is recommended to: be prepared, think what you want to talk about, show your works, in the studio or in print or digital media.
 Again, please notify if you cannot make it!

 If you consider joining our class, please send us an E-mail with the purpose of your request, i.e. 1. the reason for your plans (guest student/changing the class/changing the university or other), 2. your interest in our class, 3. an introduction into the topics and practices you're interested in your work and lastly (4.) your portfolio with at least three significant works and their descriptions (PDF) attached.

-If you just want to drop by an informal class assembly let us know beforehand and read further information HERE.
+If you just want to drop by an informal class assembly let us know beforehand via mail.

 If you want to change the studio and move to a different class, please let us know in advance via mail or during a talk.